temporalio/documentation/docs/java-testing-and-debugging.md

 of the Temporal service that supports automatic time skipping.
 This allows you to easily test long-running workflows in seconds, without having to change your workflow code.

-You can use the provided `TestWorkflowEnvironment` with an Java unit testing frameworkf on your choice, such as JUnit.
+You can use the provided `TestWorkflowEnvironment` with an Java unit testing framework on your choice, such as JUnit.

-The following code implements a unit tests for the `HelloActivity` sample:
+The following code implements an unit tests for the `HelloActivity` sample:

 ```java
 public class HelloActivityTest {